-Budget Highlights for the Fiscal Year Ending June 30, 2019
+Budget Highlights for the Fiscal Year Ending June 30, 2021

 Governmental Activities: The Town of Midland is experiencing growth in property tax and sales tax revenues and did not require a property tax or fee increase this year to balance the budget.
-Over the prior five year period the town's tax base has grown by 24%.
+Over the prior five year period the town's tax base has grown by 45%.
 Residential and commercial development from the Town's favorable position in the Charlotte region will continue to benefit the Town's revenue sources.
+The Town budgeted revenues conservatively for FY20-21 due to potential impacts of Covid-19.
 The Town Council passed an \$8.50 sewer fee four years prior to cover the annual debt payments related to the Cabarrus Acres Phase 1 Sewer Project Loan.
 In FY16-17 the town completed a pavement condition rating (PCR) study of all town owned streets.
 This allowed for paving funds to be allocated annually based on need rather than random request.
 During FY18-19 the town resurfaced White Tail Lane.
 During FY17-18 the town initiated two capital projects: the crossroads pump station project and the Rob Wallace Park crosswalk project.
 During FY18-19 the town initiated a new capital project: the Highway 24/27 sewer project.
 Both sewer projects are aligned with the town's #1 goal to improve sewer infrastructure along the town's main commercial corridor to attract new tax base.
 The crosswalk is to improve pedestrian safety between the park and adjacent neighborhoods.